slyval/guidelines/SAP Commerce/restful notes.md

 - HTTP status codes as response codes

 ###### status codes
-200 - should be used for GET, DELETE and PUT requests
+200 - should be used for GET and PUT requests
+201 - should be used with POST requests that create 204 - should be used with DELETE requests